signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="hellocodec"></a>
 ## hello codec

-For applications integrating a SigSRF codec, "hello codec" demonstrates the minimum source code needed to instantiate and encode/decode media with SigSRF codecs. hello_codec.c and its Makefile are located at
+For applications integrating a SigSRF codec, "hello codec" demonstrates the minimum source code needed to encode/decode media with SigSRF codecs. hello_codec.c and its Makefile are located at

     /installpath/Signalogic/apps/mediaTest/hello_codec